-In the Middle East, English is usually considered a “business” language and taught as a second language in schools and universities.
+In the Middle East, English is usually considered as a “business” language and taught as a second language in schools and universities.
 It’s not really considered a native language.

-Egypt has a good portion of English-language speakers, around 35 percent of their population, however it is rarely thought of as a first language.
+Egypt has a good portion of English-language speakers, around 35 percent of their population, however, it is rarely thought of as a first language.
 Around 35 percent of the population of Iraq also considers English a second language.

 Israel has a big percentage of their population, around 84.97% saying they can speak English, but only 1% of that says it’s their first language.

 Aside from native languages or dialects, the most common languages spoken in the Caribbean tend to be Spanish, French, Dutch, or English.
-The prevalence of these four European languages are a result of colonization and the official language of the territory tends to be the language of the colonial power that held the island either first or for the longest period of time.
+The prevalence of these four European languages is a result of colonization and the official language of the territory tends to be the language of the colonial power that held the island either first or for the longest period of time.

 English is the official language of about 18 territories in the Caribbean, it is also considered the official language of the tourism industry so even if you are not in an area where English is the official language, there’s a good chance people there speak it as a second or additional language.

 Jamaica, which is one of the biggest and most populous islands in the Caribbean, was originally conquered by Spain but became a British colony and stayed so till 1962.
-It’s official language remains English, with its national language being Jamaican Patois which is basically identical to English – with differences in pronunciation and vocabulary.
+Its official language remains English, with its national language being Jamaican Patois which is basically identical to English – with differences in pronunciation and vocabulary.

-There are 2,650,000 English speakers in Jamaica, or about 97% of the population.
+There are 2,650,000 English speakers in Jamaica or about 97% of the population.
 Around 45,9000 consider it their first language, while 50,000 would classify it as their second language.

 Puerto Rico, which is still considered a US territory, has both English and Spanish as their official languages.
 Spain is still the primary language though, with English being the primary language of only 10% of the population.
 English is taught as a second language and is compulsory in schools.